frpunlocking-com/android_kernel_realme_sm6375/README.md

+# Warranty & Liability Disclaimer

+Are you device owner and... your warranty is still valid?

+I am not responsible if you brick your device, kill your SD card, install viruses, burn the battery, trigger thermonuclear war, or lose your job because the alarm app failed.
+Please research any features included in this software **before using it!
+You must be the rightful owner of the device you are modifying and have the legal right to alter its software.**.
+You are choosing to make these strong modifications on your device, and if you point the finger at me for messing up your device, I will laugh at you.

 # How do I submit patches to Android Common Kernels

 1. BEST: Make all of your changes to upstream Linux.
 If appropriate, backport to the stable releases.